 The desktop sharing options allow you to change a number of settings when running a session.
 The options are shown below:

-Allow computer access also with local user consent and no access password: Allows the operator to connect to a remote computer without access password.
-In this case the local user has to approve the connection.
+• Allow computer access without an access password (local user consent required): Allows the operator to connect to a remote computer without an access password.
+In this case, the local user has to approve the connection.
 To use this setting you have to use the next command line parameters when starting ISL Light:

 ISLLight.exe --username "<isl_online_username>" --password "<password>" --connect-search "<computer_description>/<computer_name>" --consent-message "<message to be displayed>"